adamszymanowski/linux_plus_XK0-004/CBT_Nuggets_Linux+.md

 - KVM - Kernel Virtualization Module
 - libvirt - indirect layer between KMV and management tool
 - virsh/virt-manager - management tools
   * `virsh` is CLI
   * `virt-manager` is GUI

 ## 31. Bootstraping Linux Instalation
 "From CD-rom to fully installed and configured system"

 Installation configuration files that "do" all the interaction during installation.
-- CentOS - kickstart file to Anaconda installer
+- CentOS - **Kickstart** file to **Anaconda** installer
-- Debian - preseed, but also kickstart file
+- Debian - **Preseed**, but also kickstart file

 Cloud-init
 - bare-bones intstall from cloned image
 - then on initial boot runs customization scripts

+# Configure Localization Options

+## 32. Configuring Clocks and Timezones
+- same thing
+ * Hardware clock
+ * Real Time Clock (RTC)
+ * CMOS clock

+- same time, not the same thing
+  * UTC - Coordinated Universal Time - Standard, not a time zone
+  * GMT - Greenwich Mean Time - Time zone that has the same time as UTC

+  Usually hardware clock is set as UTC, then system tmie is set accordingly to time zone.
+  - `date`
+  - `timedatectl` - shows the details about local time, universal time, rtc time, and time zone (also NTP and others)
+  - `ls -l /etc/localtime` - shows symbolic link to timezone
+  - `ln -s /usr/share/zoneinfo/America/New_York` - set time zone (`rm /etc/localtime` first)

+## 33. Configuring Language and Localization Options
+- ASCII - American Standard for Computer Information Interchange
+  * 7 bits
+  * 128 characters
+  * English language
+- Unicode
+  * characters for almost all languages
+  * rules of rendering
+  * rules of encoding
+- UTF - Unicode Transformation Format
+  * A way to encode Unicode for computers

+  - `locale` - environnmet variable containing locale detais
+  - `localectl` - manage locale
+    * after changes in locale, you have to log out and back in to reestablish environment variables